kaitlin-fair/495_setup/README.md

 (1) Open `nengo_495setup.ipynb`.
 Try to run.
 It may ask you to install a Jupyter extension - if it does, do it!
 If it runs properly, move to step 2.

 (2) Edit the title of the plot (line 57) to also display your last name.
 For me, the title shows "Decoded Neuron Output - Fair".
 Run your edited code.
 Your code should return 1 plot that displays the decoded neuron output with your last name in the title.
-Save this figure in your repository as a Neuron_Output.png (it will also upload as part of your submission and will show me that everything ran properly).
-Don't worry about understanding this code yet!
+Run again and save your file so that the updated plot shows in your notebook.
+Don't worry about understanding the code yet!
 We will get there later.

-(10) Upload _only_ your `nengo_495setup.ipynb` from GitHub into Gradescope under "Setup Lab" assignment by T4, 1159.
+(3) Upload _only_ your `nengo_495setup.ipynb` from GitHub into Gradescope under "Setup Lab" assignment by T4, 1159.
 You are encouraged to schedule time for EI to debug as needed: [Book here](https://outlook.office.com/bookwithme/user/94f514961fa3476ab9598d4a2173d076@afacademy.af.edu?anonymous&ep=plink)